 Almost all adult dyslexics who share their personal histories mention having feelings of shame as a child (and sometimes as an adult) that created a major difficulty in living with dyslexia.
 Children fear revealing to their parents that they cannot read.
 If they don’t know they are dyslexic, they may feel ashamed and think that they are stupid because they can’t keep up with their classmates when it comes to reading and spelling.
 This has a crippling effect: as humans, when we feel shame, we are distracted from our tasks and cannot give them the necessary attention.
+How can parents help with alleviating the complications of shame for dyslexic children?

 - If it’s a secret, it’s scary.
 It is human nature to fill an information void with worst-case scenarios.
 Ironically, a decision made to protect a child from a diagnosis of dyslexia can often breed shame and fear.